igooor-bb/JustPhotoPicker/README.md

 To obtain the selected photos or the fact that the photos were not selected, the `JustPhotoPickerDelegate` protocol is used.

-1. Setup a delegate for you photo picker:
+1. Setup a delegate for your photo picker:

 ```swift
 photoPicker.photoPickerDelegate = self